AnimOO7/abc_123/README.md

 # abc_123

 This is animesh gupta
-# currently studying in IIT Vadodara
+# currently studying in IIIT Vadodara
+# sphomore at IIITV